Categories

 The film is based off of the YA romcom book of the same title by Kody Keplinger, which is just as breezy and fun if not quite as human and warm.
 The film is adapted by Josh A. Cagan and directed by Ari Sandel, neither of whom have too many noteworthy credits to their name.

-Nobody will mistake The DUFF for great cinema, but it’s a pretty solid and above average teen romcom.
+Nobody will mistake The DUFF for great cinema, but it’s a pretty solid and slightly-above-average teen romcom.

 Is It Good?